openpnp/openpnp/Motion-Planner.md

 ![Actuator Machine Coordination](https://user-images.githubusercontent.com/9963310/97218401-eeaac880-17c8-11eb-8cf8-f51ec1f5730b.png)

 The **Machine Coordination** options tell OpenPnP when to coordinate the machine/motion with the actuator.

+The **Before Actuation** option is enabled by default.
+It can be disabled, if you don't want to wait for motion to complete before actuating the actuator.
+This can be useful e.g. for the light actuator, so the camera will already start to adapt to bright lighting while arriving.
+Or it can be used for feeder actuators, if you want the feed operation to start even while the machine is still moving there.

 The **After Actuation** option is disabled by default.
 It can be enabled, if OpenPnP must coordinate _after_ the actuation.
-This will also update the machine location, if it has changed behind its back.
+Wenn you have the **Location Confirmation** option enabled on the driver, each coordination will also update the machine location.
+This is useful it has changed behind OpenPnP's back.
 This can happen through custom actuator motion or probing Gcode.
 For example it is used for the [[Contact Probing Nozzle]]'s probing actuator.

 ### Custom Scripts